Meet Constable Tatum Gibson. She has been a WA Police Force officer for four years.

 “We all have strengths and weaknesses within the job.
 Whether you are in a junior or senior position, we all have the capabilities of sharing our knowledge and to constantly learn new tricks and ways to go about our daily tasks.
 Policing is about growth, and if we grow and develop individually we provide a much better service to our community and to our colleagues.”

-Tatum encourages anyone thinking about joining WA Police to give it a go and says “Enjoy your work, work hard, be brave, be proud and always ask questions.
+Tatum encourages anyone thinking about joining the WA Police Force to give it a go and said, “Enjoy your work, work hard, be brave, be proud and always ask questions.
 If you don’t ask, you won’t know.”